intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/run_experiment.md

 Key based ssh authorization for user `root` is required from the swan host to the mutilate hosts.

 In this example, target host has 32 hyper threads over 16 physical cores on 2 sockets.
-Per the topology description above, this leaves 4 threads and logical cores for memcached.
+Per the topology description showned in [Theory](theory.md) section, this leaves 4 threads and logical cores for memcached.
 Following the 4 threads, the configuration below is configured to reach 800 concurrent connections to memcached (the calculations are provided in [Tuning Mutilate](tuning.md#Mutilate-Tuning) section).

 ```bash